Website security basics for small businesses

 | Zero-day PHP exploits | Possible | Impossible (no PHP) |

 The most secure website is one with the smallest attack surface.
-Static sites eliminate entire categories of vulnerabilities by not having the components that get exploited.
+Static sites eliminate entire categories of vulnerabilities by design, not by adding more security layers on top.

-- Take the site offline — prevent further damage
+- Take the site offline to prevent further damage

-- Contact your host — they may have backups and logs
+- Contact your host: they may have backups and server logs

-- Identify the breach — check access logs, modified files, new admin accounts
+- Identify the breach: check access logs, look for modified files, search for new admin accounts

-- Restore from a clean backup — don’t just patch the current site
+- Restore from a clean backup: don’t just patch the compromised site

-- Change all passwords — every account, every service
+- Change every password: every account, every service, no exceptions

-- Update everything — close the vulnerability that was exploited
+- Update everything: close whatever vulnerability was exploited

 Content-Security-Policy: default-src 'self'